Cirru/sublime-cirru/readme.md

 ### Demo

 Here's what you will see if you has "Soda" Theme for its Chrome.
-My package only make the textarea part suitable for Cirru.
+My package only ensures the textarea part suitable for Cirru.

 ![Demo][demo]